Nautical Archaeology Program: History of the Program

-Creation of Center for Maritime Archaeology and Conservation

 In 2005, the Texas A&M University System Board of Regents established the Center for Maritime Archaeology and Conservation (CMAC), a research center intended to be the main mechanism of cooperation between the Nautical Archaeology Program and the Institute of Nautical Archaeology.
 All of the laboratories once part of the Nautical Archaeology Program are now administered by CMAC.
 CMAC is meant to be the Nautical counterpart of the Center for the Study of the First Americans (CSFA), a highly regarded research institute affiliated with Texas A&M which works closely with the terrestrial archaeologists in the Anthropology department.